DCS-training/APIs_For_Research_2025/Introduction_&_Overview.md

 Public APIs are the most ideal and those issued by established institutions, public and private have formed incredible resources for researchers.

-- (GLAM) - there has been a steady rise in digitisation in the public sector and many organisation - national and regional - offer APIs and open digital resources.
+- (GLAM) - there has been a steady rise in digitisation in the public sector and many organisations - national and regional - offer APIs and open digital resources.
 - The NHS - The NHS offers multiple different APIs for aggregated healthcare data
 - Government portals - UK regional and national governments offer API data on different socio-economic, climatic and other data through different organisations.